Zebiano/projeto_SG/README.md

     </div>
 </div>
 ```
-But it's not the only thing, because you'll have to add some CSS to it as well:
+But that's not the only thing, because you'll have to add some CSS to it as well:
 ```html
 <style>
     body {